knowit/academy2022.knowit.no/README.md

 Norwegian employees.
 The target audience are employees in all Knowit subsidiaries in Norway.

-For the year 2019/2010 Knowit Academy consisted of the following programmes:
+Previously Knowit Academy consisted of the following programmes:

 - Team Lead programme
 - Tech Lead programme